peteash10/instructionsforhumans.com/index.md

 Arts Council money was 10% match-funded with earnings from work related to this show, such as workshops and talks.
 A small inheritance subsidised the year spent preparing for this work.
 My family provides an implicit the safety net in case it all goes horribly wrong.

-I say all this to emphasise that making art in our society is a privilege not available to all, which is why so many artists are white and (upper)middle class.
+I say all this to emphasise that access to the ability to make art is a privilege not available to all in our society, which is why so many artists are white and (upper)middle class.
 This is wrong.
-We should all have the opportunity to be artists and to use our humanity for more than earning coin.
+We should all have the right to be artists and to use our humanity for more than earning coin.